Pravargav/Amadeus/SAC/sentences/imp.md

 There are trees along the river.-(Used when something is beside or next to a long object - road, river, wall, beach, etc.).

+-> The plane is flying over the city./
+Clouds are over the mountains.(Above but Not Touching)

+-> She put a blanket over the baby./He placed a cloth over the table.(Covering Something)

+-> He jumped over the wall./The bridge goes over the river.(From One Side to the Other Crossing)